NoFeL SC

-NoFel Sporting Club (নোফেল স্পোর্টিং ক্লাব) is a football team of Bangladesh, based on Noakhali.
-The current name NoFeL is an acronym for Noakhali Feni & Lakhsmipur.
-The club competes in the Bangladesh Championship League, the second tier of Bangladesh football.
+NoFeL Sporting Club (নোফেল স্পোর্টিং ক্লাব) is a football team of Bangladesh, based in Noakhali.
+The current name NoFeL is an acronym for Noakhali, Feni & Lakhsmipur, which are the three districts the club represents.
+The club competes in the Dhaka Senior Division League, the third-tier of Bangladeshi football.

 Nofel played in the Bangladesh Premier League, country's top tier association football league, for first time in 2018-2019 season after being runners-up of 2017 Bangladesh Championship League.
 However, they suffered relegation in the same season.